Nov 062020

 Although many of you may already do this, I want to share this secret anyway.
 For all of you that have not tried this, I think it is a definite game-changer.
 This little trick comes in very handy when I’m baking with the little ones and I don’t want three dozen cookies in the house because, truth be told, I can’t stop eating them!

 So, here it is.
 I make the cookie batter, cook what I want…maybe just one sheet pan full, for a small get together or just enough for me and my helpers.
-Then, I scoop the remainder of the dough, make dough balls and place them onto a sheet pan.
+Then, I scoop the rest of the dough, make dough balls and place them onto a sheet pan.
 Put as many on the pan as you can fit, then pop them into the freezer.

 image_print